CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

 {: .output}

 To finish merging,
-we add `guacamole.md` to the changes being made by the merge and then commit:
+we add `goostats.sh` to the changes being made by the merge and then commit:

 ~~~
-$ git add guacamole.md
+$ git add goostats.sh
 $ git status
 ~~~
 {: .language-bash}